 Limited Operating History; Entry into Developing Markets.
 The Company was founded in February 1994, began generating revenue in March 1995.
-The Company intends to enter additional markets or businesses, including establishing an Internet business, where Primus has limited or no operating experience.
+The Company intends to enter additional markets or businesses, including establishing an Internet business, where the Company has limited or no operating experience.
 Accordingly, the Company cannot provide assurance that its future operations will generate operating or net income, and the Company's prospects must be considered in light of the risks, expenses, problems and delays inherent in establishing a new business in a rapidly changing industry.

 Limited Operating History; Entry into Internet and data business.
-Primus has recently begun targeting businesses and residential customers for Internet and data services through its subsidiary iPRIMUS.com and other recently acquired ISPs.
-The Company has been expanding and intends to continue to expand, its offering of data and Internet services worldwide.
-Primus anticipates offering a full-range of Internet protocol-based data and voice communications over the global broadband ATM+IP network which the Company is beginning to deploy over its existing network infrastructure.
-Primus has limited experience in the Internet business and cannot provide assurance that it will successfully establish or expand the business.
+The Company has recently begun targeting businesses and residential customers for Internet and data services through its subsidiary iPRIMUS.com and other recently acquired ISPs.
+The Company has been expanding and intends to continue to expand its offering of data and Internet services worldwide.
+The Company anticipates offering a full-range of Internet protocol-based data and voice communications over the global broadband ATM+IP network which the Company is beginning to deploy over its existing network infrastructure.
+The Company has limited experience in the Internet business and cannot provide assurance that it will successfully establish or expand the business.
 Currently, the Company provides Internet services to business and residential customers in the United States, Australia, Canada, Brazil and Germany, and offers Internet transmission services in the Indian Ocean/Southeast Asia regions through its satellite earth station in London.

 The market for Internet connectivity and related services is extremely competitive.
-Primus's primary competitors include other ISPs that have a significant national or international presence.
-Many of these carriers have substantially greater resources, capital and operational experience than Primus does.
+The Company's primary competitors include other ISPs that have a significant national or international presence.
+Many of these carriers have substantially greater resources, capital and operational experience than the Company does.
 The Company also expects it will experience increased competition from traditional telecommunications carriers that expand into the market for Internet services.
-In addition, Primus will require substantial additional capital to make investments in its Internet operations, and it may not be able to obtain that capital on favorable terms or at all.
+In addition, the Company will require substantial additional capital to make investments in its Internet operations, and it may not be able to obtain that capital on favorable terms or at all.
 The amount of such capital expenditures may exceed the amount of capital expenditures spent on the voice portion of its business going forward.

-Further, even if Primus is able to establish and expand its Internet business, the Company will face numerous risks that may adversely affect the operations of its Internet business.
+Further, even if the Company is able to establish and expand its Internet business, the Company will face numerous risks that may adversely affect the operations of its Internet business.
 These risks include:

-competition in the market for Internet services;

-Primus's limited operating history as an ISP;

-Primus's reliance on third parties to provide maintenance and support services for the Company's ATM+IP network;

-Primus's reliance on third-party proprietary technology, including Pilot's HDI security protocol, to provide certain services to Primus's customers;

-the Company's ability to recruit and retain qualified technical, engineering and other personnel in a highly competitive market;

-Primus's ability to adapt and react to rapid changes in technology related to the Internet business;

-uncertainty relating to the continuation of the adoption of the Internet as a medium of commerce and communications;

-vulnerability to unauthorized access, computer viruses and other disruptive problems due to the accidental or intentional actions of others;

-adverse regulatory developments;
+- competition in the market for Internet services; - the Company's limited operating history as an ISP; - the Company's reliance on third parties to provide maintenance and support services for the Company's ATM+IP network; - the Company's reliance on third-party proprietary technology, including Pilot's HDI security protocol, to provide certain services to the Company's customers; - the Company's ability to recruit and retain qualified technical, engineering and other personnel in a highly competitive market; - the Company's ability to adapt and react to rapid changes in technology related to the Internet business; - uncertainty relating to the continuation of the adoption of the Internet as a medium of commerce and communications; - vulnerability to unauthorized access, computer viruses and other disruptive problems due to the accidental or intentional actions of others; - adverse regulatory developments;

-the potential liability for information disseminated over Primus's network; and the Company's need to manage the growth of its Internet business, including the need to enter into agreements with other providers of infrastructure capacity and equipment and to acquire other ISPs and Internet-related businesses on acceptable terms.
+the potential liability for information disseminated over the Company's network; and the Company's need to manage the growth of its Internet business, including the need to enter into agreements with other providers of infrastructure capacity and equipment and to acquire other ISPs and Internet-related businesses on acceptable terms.